cookiecatgalaxy/cookiecatgalaxy/README.md

    ╰◦⋆˚｡ & if you make fun of my religeon, my Father God ..

-  i won't tolerate blasphemy against my God. please, think, ask for forgiveness, and repent.
+  i won't tolerate blasphemy against my God. please think, ask for forgiveness, and repent.